-- The Financial Aid Office will receive your SAR electronically from the Central Processing System.
+- Our Financial Aid Office will receive your SAR electronically from the Central Processing System.

 We know that education is a valuable investment, but one that does require funding.
-That is why Visible Music College makes scholarships available for EVERY student.
-Scholarships are not however available for students enrolled in our Certificate Program.
+That is why Visible Music College makes scholarships available for nearly every student.

 While you should research and obtain scholarship funding from any source, we want to make sure that money does not stand in the way of your professional and ministry dream or performing, recording, or serving in music.

-A list of qualifications for each scholarship, as well as the application paperwork, is available on the VFAO.
+Qualifications for each scholarship, as well as the application paperwork, is available below.
 All scholarships are reviewed by a committee.
-A student’s eligibility for a scholarship does not guarantee their receiving the scholarship.
+Your eligibility for a scholarship does not guarantee you receiving the scholarship.
 Institutional funds are normally granted only to full-time students.

-Download Visible Music College Scholarship Packet (listing of all Visible Music College scholarships)
+View Visible Music College Scholarships (internal Visible Music College scholarships)

 Download Student Work Scholarships Handbook (listing of Student Work Scholarship guidelines & all positions available)